 Career Spotlight: Outside the Numbers

-According to the BLS, 31 percent of the nutritionists and dietitians currently working are employed by state, local and private hospitals; 13 percent have government jobs; 9 percent work in nursing or residential care facilities; and 14 percent are employed in the offices of healthcare practitioners and outpatient care centers.
-That only adds up to 67 percent, which means there are a whole lot of people working in the field of nutrition who fall outside of those numbers.
+That only adds up to 61 percent, which means there are a whole lot of people working in the field of nutrition who fall outside of those numbers.
 For example, as the farm-to-table, sustainable food movement has taken hold, positions for trained nutritionists have opened in the grass-roots agricultural industry.
 Indeed, anywhere that food is grown, prepared, or served, nutritionists may find themselves welcome, particularly as awareness about allergies, food sensitivities and healthy living grows.
 Somewhere out there, there’s an opening for a gluten-free nutrition specialist – or there will be soon.

 The graph below offers a visual representation of some of the data on employment listed above:

-of the nutritionists and dietitians currently working are employed by state, local and private hospitals;
+of nutritionists and dietitians are employed by hospitals

 Like many of the most challenging and rewarding pursuits, a career in nutrition is something of a hybrid calling that blends the science of medicine and biology with intuition, empathy and communications skills of a psychologist or a social worker and blends in some of the flair of the culinary arts.
 It all depends on which path you chose in nutrition, but there is a baseline combination of knowledge and skill that can be helpful across the wide array of jobs in the field.